Nguyen's Tridents and the Classification of Semigraphical Translators for Mean Curvature Flow: Introduction

 Furthermore, the width $b=b(a)$ of the strip in~\eqref{graph-item} is a continuous, increasing function taking values in $(\pi/2, \pi)$ and tending to $\pi/2$ as $a\to 0$ and to $\pi$ as $a\to\infty$.
 The surface $M_a$ depends smoothly on $a$.
 As $a\to 0$, $M_a$ converges smoothly away from the $x$-axis $X$ to the union of the $xz$-plane and the grim reaper surface $\{(x,y,z): \text{$z = \log(\cos y)$ and $|y|<\pi/2$}\}$. \end{theorem}

 The behavior of $M_a$ as $a\to\infty$ is described in~\S\ref{to-infinity-section}.

 We do not know whether the function $b(\cdot)$ is strictly increasing.

-We remark that the periodicity in Property~\eqref{periodic-item} follows from Property~\eqref{vertical-line-item} since any translator must be invariant under $180^\circ$ rotation about each vertical line that it contains.
+We remark that the periodicity in Property~\eqref{periodic-item} follows from Property~\eqref{vertical-line-item} since any translator must be invariant under rotation through $\pi$ about each vertical line that it contains.
+(This rotational invariance of the translator is an instance of the Schwarz reflection principle for minimal surfaces, since the translator metric is rotationally invariant about vertical lines.
+In particular, the surface and the rotated surface are tangent along the entire line and therefore must coincide, since distinct minimal surfaces in $3$-manifolds can have at most isolated points of tangency.)
 Also, from the uniqueness of $M_a$, we see that $M_a$ must be invariant under reflection in the plane $x=a/2$ (or, more generally, in the plane $x=ka/2$ if $k$ is an odd integer.)

 For all sufficiently small $a>0$, Xuan Hien Nguyen~\cite{nguyen-tridents} used desingularization methods to prove existence of translators with properties~\eqref{smooth-item}--\eqref{origin-item}.
 She called such surfaces {\bf tridents}.
 We were led to Theorem~\ref{main-theorem} by a desire to understand tridents from a variational point of view.
 According to the uniqueness assertion in Theorem~\ref{main-theorem}, our examples coincide with hers in the range of $a$'s for which she proves existence.